whipowill/d2-plugy-qol/README.md

 - Corruption
 	- Orb of Corruption - Add sockets to a unique or set item
+	- Orb of Cleansing - Remove corruption from an item
-	- Orb of Cleansing - Restore a corrupted item
+	- Orb of Ascension - Make a unique item Ethereal
+	- Orb of Descension - Make an eth unique item non-Ethereal

 - Mercenaries
 	- Act 1 - Blessed Aim